Henry-Research/EFEMP1_GTEx_eQTL/README.md

 - **GWAS_Catalog_EFEMP1.tsv** The GWAS catalog provides summary-level finding from genetic assocaition studies.
 Acess the catalog at [EBI GWAS Catalog](https://www.ebi.ac.uk/gwas/).
 Downloading the associations will download all the reported associations for the searched gene as a .tsv file

 - **NCBI_SNP_ALL.vcf.gz** The NCBI SNP data base provides all deposited SNPs for humans.
-Access the up-to-date repository for all known SNPs for humans at [NCBI nih](https://ftp.ncbi.nih.gov/snp/organisms/) and choose the relevant reference genome (human_9606_b151_GRCh38p7), followed by file type (VCF), followed by data type (00-All.vcf.gz)
+Access the up-to-date repository for all known SNPs for humans at [NCBI nih]([https://ftp.ncbi.nih.gov/snp/organisms/](https://www.ncbi.nlm.nih.gov/snp/)) > FTP Download > organisms > human_9606_b151_GRCh38p7 > VCF > 00-common_all.vcf.gz

 # GTEX

-- GTEX (Genotype-Tissue Expression project) is a publically available database which collated RNA sequencing data from various tissues samples obtained from post-mortem donors.
+- GTEX (Genotype-Tissue Expression project) is a publically available database which collated RNA sequencing data from various tissues across 1000 post-mortem donors.

-- Genotypes from the donors was also anlaysed to allow for the correlation of genetic variants with gene expresson levels, this is referred to as an eQTL (Expression quantitiatie tra loci)
+- Genotypes from the donors was also anlaysed to allow for the correlation of genetic variants with gene expresson levels, this is referred to as an eQTL (Expression quantitiatie trait locus)

 - GTEX is publically avaliable at [GTExPortal](https://gtexportal.org/home/)